kun-shukla/ci-p3-mind-flora-django/README.md

 - The 'User recommended destinations' table has a 'read' checkbox field.
 This assists admins to review user submitted content by indicating how many messages are pending review.

 ### Automated testing
-Django's test library was used to carry out a range of unit tests to check and verify expected performance of key indivdual components of the app's functionality.
+Django's test library was used to carry out a range of unit tests to check and verify expected performance of key individual components of the app's functionality.
 These unit tests (located in the *'test_views.py'* and *'test_forms.py'* files under the 'blog' app) specifically checked the following:
 - GET request for the 'post detail' page (containing the comment form)
 - GET request for the landing page containing the 'Share a Discovery' form
 - POST request for posting a comment on a blog post to the database